cuba-platform/cuba-sdk/Readme.md

 Exporting artifacts can be useful when you are going to work in an isolated network or a network with weak internet access.
 Then you can export artifacts to the archive and transfer them to the computer in the isolated network.

 1. Open a console on the computer with the installed CUBA SDK.
-We assume, that the required artifacts have been already installed (see [How to Organize Local Repository](#how-to-organize-local-repository)).
+We assume, that the required artifacts are already installed (see [How to Organize Local Repository](#how-to-organize-local-repository)).

 2. Run the `export` command.
 All resolved components will be exported as an archive to the home directory.